Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: Empirical evaluation

 The feature set is extended with noise features also drawn uniformly at random between 0 and 1.
 A correlation of 0.3 is ensured across all features.
 By default, the error variance in the Friedman procedure is set to $\sigma^2=1$, which produces an irreducible error of less than 5\% of the total variance.
 We instead choose $\sigma^2=100$, which produces about 80\% of irreducible error, for a more realistic setting.

-We vary sample size $n=100,300,500,1'000,3'000,5'000$ and dimensionality $p=10,30$.
+Similarly to the experiments conducted in Section~\ref{sec:HELIUS}, we vary sample size $n=100,300,500,1'000,3'000,5'000$ and dimensionality $p=10,30$.
 For each combination of $n$ and $p$, the fitting is repeated on five simulated training datasets and predictive performance is assessed on a test dataset of size 10'000, common across all replicates.
 The experiment is analogously repeated for the case of logistic regression, where the outcome is defined by:

 with $\overline{\eta} \approx 14.4$ computed as the approximate mean of $\eta$ under this data-generation scheme, in the case of independent features.

 A Bayesian regression typically requires a check on the convergence of the estimates.
 However, as this simulation is repeated for many settings in multiple iterations, we simply use a very large number of MCMC samples to ensure convergence without the need for manual checks (22'000 samples drawn per model, out of which 2'000 were burn-in).
 The results are coherent between replicates, which we interpret as a sign that the chains have indeed converged.